pojntfx/pojde/README.md

 - [Trusting self-signed SSL certificates (Chrome on Linux)](https://www.youtube.com/watch?v=byFN8vH2SaM)
 - [Trusting self signed SSL certificates (Chrome on Windows)](https://www.youtube.com/watch?v=gyQ9IIxE3vc)

+If you are using a iOS device, read the following article: [Adding Trusted Root Certificates to iOS14](https://www.theictguy.co.uk/adding-trusted-root-certificates-to-ios14/). [code-server/issues/979](https://github.com/cdr/code-server/issues/979#issuecomment-557902494) might also be of use.

 Note that Safari is not supported in Theia due to an [issue with WebSockets and HTTP basic auth](https://bugs.webkit.org/show_bug.cgi?id=80362).
-To use Theia on Safari, open noVNC, add it to the homescreen and use Chromium in noVNC to browse to Theia.
+To use Theia on Safari, open noVNC, add it to the homescreen and use Chromium in noVNC to browse to Theia; alternatively, you can use code-server.

 ## License